okohll/abdocs/content/docs/integrations/test-server.md

 People from the traditional IT world will be familiar with the concept of testing changes during the development process, before deploying them live.

-As agileBase is a no-code platform, the processes are slightly different - there are no 'code' changes to deploy.
+As Agilebase is a no-code platform, the processes are slightly different - there are no 'code' changes to deploy.
 But here's how we achieve the same.

 ## Commissioning a test server